jsumanigoud-svg/event-seat-booking/README.md

 To prevent double-booking when two requests target the same seat at nearly the same time:

-- The booking endpoint wraps the check-and-insert in a single database transaction.
+* The booking endpoint wraps the check-and-insert in a single database transaction.
-- [Choose one and delete the other:]
-  - A unique constraint on `(event_id, seat_id)` in the `bookings` table causes the second concurrent insert to fail with an integrity error, which the API catches and returns as `409 Conflict`.
+* A unique constraint on `(event_id, seat_id)` in the `bookings` table causes the second concurrent insert to fail with an integrity error, which the API catches and returns as `409 Conflict`.
-  - Row-level locking (`SELECT ...
-FOR UPDATE`) is used on the seat row during the check, so a second request blocks until the first transaction commits or rolls back, then sees the seat as unavailable.
-- For multi-seat bookings, all seats in a request are validated and inserted within the same transaction — if any seat is already taken, the entire transaction rolls back and no seats are booked (all-or-nothing).
+* For multi-seat bookings, all seats in a request are validated and inserted within the same transaction.
+If any seat is already taken, the entire transaction rolls back and no seats are booked (all-or-nothing).

-**Tested by:** firing two booking requests for the same seat in quick succession — one returns `201 Created`, the other returns `409 Conflict` with a clear error message.
+**Tested by:** firing two booking requests for the same seat in quick succession — one returns `201 Created`, and the other returns `409 Conflict` with a clear error message.

 ---

 ## Admin Dashboard

 The admin panel includes a booking summary per event showing:

-- Total seats
+* Total seats
-- Seats booked
+* Seats booked
-- Seats available
+* Seats available
-- A list of individual bookings (seat number, booker name/email, timestamp)
+* A list of individual bookings (seat number, booker name/email, timestamp)